geometalab/Vector-Tiles-Reader-QGIS-Plugin_2016/README.md

 1. Update code in local Plugins directory
 2. Start QGIS
-3. In plugin, load "zuerich.mbtiles"
+3. In plugin, load "zuerich.mbtiles" (download from http://osm2vectortiles.org/downloads )
 4. (goto 1)

-NOTE: Better future developing and testing would be with debugger and unit tests...
+NOTE: There is no logging an there are nor debug messages sent to the console nor unit tests yet...
+Better future developing and testing would be with debugger and unit tests.

 ### Design of API
 ![](data/doc/API.png?raw=true)